shivannis/xandr-docs-public/xandr-docs/monetize/exclude-competitive-brands-for-a-creative.md

 ---
 title: Microsoft Monetize - Exclude Competitive Brands for a Creative
-description: The article emphasizes using competitive exclusions when adding creatives to prevent the display of competitive brands together. ms.date: 10/28/2023
+description: Explore preventing the display of competitive brands together by using competitive exclusions when adding creatives. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Exclude competitive brands for a creative

 When adding creatives, you can apply competitive exclusions from the **Competitive Exclusions (optional)** section to prevent creatives with competitive brands from serving alongside each other.
 You can exclude a maximum of 25 brands for each creative.

 You can exclude a maximum of 25 brands for each creative.
 You can also set brand exclusions at the advertiser level.
 For more information, see [Competitive Exclusions](competitive-exclusions.md).